vivlabs/squirrel-filbert/README.md

 * `FILBERT_PORT`: The listener port, default 3000.
 * `FILBERT_BUILD_BUCKET`: The S3 bucket where builds live.
 * `FILBERT_BUILD_PREFIX`: The prefix under `FILBERT_BUILD_BUCKET`
   where builds live.
 This can be empty.
-If non-empty, end it with `/`.
 * `FILBERT_CHANNEL_BUCKET`: The S3 bucket where channel information
   lives.
 * `FILBERT_CHANNEL_PREFIX`: The prefix under `FILBERT_CHANNEL_BUCKET`
   where each channel's `latest.json` lives.
 This can be empty.
-If non-empty, end it with `/`.

 For AWS credentials configure a `$HOME/.aws/credentials`, AWS environment credentials, or IAM profile with GetObject access to the